ryandavidhartman/ScalaSchool/docs/Installation.md

 ## Setup Your Machine:
 In order to work on the programming assignments, you need to have the following tools installed on your machine:

-* Java Development Kit, JDK, version 1.8 or higher
+* Java Development Kit, JDK, version 1.8 (it is possible to use a higher version but not recommended)
 * Scala build tool, SBT, version 0.13.17 or higher
-* IntelliJ a great Scala/Java IDE
+* IntelliJ (a great Scala/Java IDE, but you are free to use whatever you want)

 ### Installing the JDK